 here in 1864 by prospectors from Austin proved uneconomical to work because of the high lead content of the ores.
 Ore was shipped to England

 and Wales for reduction until 1869, when the first of sixteen successful smelters was constructed.
-Within a decade three mines alone had paid
+Within a decade three mines alone had paid out

-of the West."
+the West."
 Eureka overtook Austin in size and mining productivity during the middle 1870s when the Eureka & Palisade Railroad was extended

 south from the Central Pacific.
 By 1878, when Austin had already begun its decline, Eureka had a population of about 9,000 and had taken

 second place among Nevada cities.
-There were dozens of saloons, gambling houses and bawdy houses, three opera houses, two breweries,
+There were dozens of saloons, gambling houses and bawdy houses, three opera houses, two breweries, five

-and arched brick chambers reminiscent of medieval dungeons.
+arched brick chambers reminiscent of medieval dungeons.

 Next we stop at the town of Austin which discovered in 1862 by a horse which by accident kicked up a piece of quartz containing gold and silver.

 The ore was sent to Virginia City for assay and once word got out, the silver rush was on.
 One year later, 10,000 people occupied the town.
 A

 lumber mill had been built and four hundred homes had been constructed.
 There were schools, churches, hotels, stores and, of course, saloons

 and pleasure houses.
 By 1880 the mines began to show signs of exhaustion and its total of $50 million in ore production was history.
 We continue